 Your skin appears sallow and very dry; all those years of sun worshipping and not knowing about damaging UVA rays are starting to haunt you.

 Initial application of this ingredient appears promising, but it is misleading!
-As long term usage will pull out even more melanin from the dermal junction to the surface.
+Long-term usage will pull out even more melanin from the dermal junction to the surface.

-According to Dr. Glogau, TYPE 1 and 2 should be all about protection, nourishment and prevention.
-I always advocate using a good sunscreen, nothing to high as the chemicals can damage your sensitive skin, an SPF 15 is enough, especially if you are using safe sun practices.
+According to Dr. Glogau, TYPE 1 and 2 should be all about protection, nourishment, and prevention.
+I always advocate using a good sunscreen; nothing too high, as the chemicals can damage your sensitive skin.
+An SPF 15 is enough, especially if you are using safe sun practices.

-ACE antioxidant complex is a great place to begin to naturally lighten pigmentation.
-I’s full of natural free radical scavengers that mop up any damage done by ultra violet rays, and Q10 and Vinanza grape will lighten and brighten areas of pigmentation over time.
+GLO Antioxidant Complex is a great place to begin to naturally lighten pigmentation.
+It’s full of natural free radical scavengers that mop up any damage done by ultraviolet rays, with Coenzyme Q10 and Vinanza grape lightening and brightening areas of pigmentation over time.

-A+ retinol complex is another product that you may want to consider, that is packed full of antioxidants and vitamin A. It helps to slow down visible signs of ageing and repairing cellular damage when our bodies restructure and renewal process is most active at night.
+A+ Retinoid Complex is another product that you may want to consider, that is packed full of antioxidants and vitamin A. It helps to slow down visible signs of ageing by repairing cellular damage when our body’s restructure and renewal process is most active, at night.

-In my opinion an ounce of prevention is worth a pound of cure, especially when it comes to maintaining a youthful skin.
+In my opinion, an ounce of prevention is worth a pound of cure, especially when it comes to maintaining youthful skin.